OVERNIGHT SHIPPING FOR ALL ORDERS PLACED BEFORE 15:00 EVERYDAY*

-100% real free-range and naturally raised pork from Hokkaido, Japan, probably the only place in Japan that has space for free-roaming animals.
+100% real free-range and naturally raised pork from Japan.
 Happy as a pig in mud.
-Bathing in the nearby river during summer and playing around on the snowfields in winter - that's the happy life of the pigs that are raised completely free-range in the Tokachi area.
+Bathing in the nearby river during summer and playing around on the snowfields in winter - that's the happy life of these pigs that are raised completely free-range.
 And when we say free range we mean the real deal free-range.
-Spring, summer, autumn and winter - 24 hours, all year free-roaming.
+Spring, summer, autumn, and winter - 24 hours, all year free-range.
 The images below are actual photos of the farms.

 Free-range pork, in this case, pastured pork tastes different because it is different!
 The pigs are able to exercise freely and build natural muscles without the aid of growth promoters.
-They get to wander and forage with the herd and interact and do not suffer the same stress as intensively farmed pigs.
 Give it a try and taste the difference!
-Raising pigs free-range on open pastures is an extremely cost-intensive operation that makes free-range pork more expensive compared to conventional pork products.

 Contents | 1 pack |